Building Workplace Capacity to combat HIV/AIDS in Nigeria

-The Project aimed at contributing to a reduction in the prevalence of HIV/AIDS, better protection of employment and human rights and to the elimination of stigma and discrimination associated with the pandemic in the Education and Health Sectors in Nigeria was launched in Abuja, Nigeria, in July 2009.
-It strives to achieve this through a change in sexual behaviour and enhanced protection of rights and entitlements of workers living with HIV/AIDS through effective enforcement of the National Workplace Policies (NWP) on HIV/AIDS.
-A comprehensive training and education programme is underway to equip appropriate union officials with the necessary skills, knowledge and expertise to disseminate the information on the prevention of infection at workplace, provide counselling and to conduct negotiations.
-The establishment of a VCCT facility at the Jikwoyi Primary Health Care Centre, Abuja, as a pilot initiative is an innovative feature which facilitates early diagnosis, treatment, care and support for formal and informal economy workers in the local community.
-The national lobbying campaign on anti-discrimination legislation is strengthening the advocacy in favour of the adoption of the Bill on Stigma and Discrimination on PLHIV to protect the rights and entitlements of workers.
+The Project is designed to contribute to a drop in the prevalence of HIV/AIDS, better protection of employment and human rights of workers infected with or affected by HIV/AIDS and to the elimination of stigma and discrimination against them in the Education and Health Sectors in Nigeria.
+This is to be achieved through a change in sexual behaviour resulting from increased awareness of the causes of infection, enhanced protection of rights and entitlements of workers living with HIV/AIDS through the enactment and enforcement of anti-discrimination legislation and through collective bargaining with employers on effective enforcement of the National Workplace Policies (NWP) on HIV/AIDS.
+A comprehensive training and education programme is underway to equip appropriate union officials with the necessary skills, knowledge and expertise to disseminate the information on the prevention of infections at workplace, provide counselling and to conduct negotiations.
+The establishment of a VCCT facility at the Jikwoyi Primary Health Care Centre, Abuja, as a pilot initiative will be an innovative feature of the Project and lead to early diagnosis, treatment, care and support for formal and informal economy workers in the local community.
+The national lobbying campaign on anti-discrimination legislation will strengthen the advocacy in favour of the adoption of the Bill on Stigma and Discrimination on PLHIV to protect the rights and entitlements of workers.

 National Association of Nigeria Nurses and Midwives (NANNM)

 Medical and Health Workers Union of Nigeria (MHWUN)